cheeks-cloud/Cheeks-Gallow-View/README.md

 ## setup/installation instructions
 * you need to have python installed first
-* you also need pip,and a virtual environment with flask.
+* you also need pip,and a virtual environment with Django.
+* You need all the dependencies in my requirements file
 * You can fork te project from My github and clone it to ge all  files .
+* Happy coding

  [Go back to the top]( )